-The first wave of Making Tax Digital changes will occur in 2018 and will begin simply with paying Income Tax and National Insurance digitally if you are a business or self-employed.
-It is expected that HMRC will make information available on their new web-based tax submission service before putting this service live; your tax accountant will likely be privy to how this will work before this.
+The first wave of Making Tax Digital changes occured in 2018 and began with paying Income Tax and National Insurance digitally if you are a business or self-employed.

-It is important to note that it is only individuals and businesses with a turnover above the VAT threshold that will be affected by this change.
+It is important to note that it is only individuals and businesses with a turnover above the VAT threshold that were originally affected by this change.
 This is individuals or businesses with a turnover of more than £85,000.

 What Will Happen in 2019?

 In 2019, further changes will be introduced to make Income Tax digital for all businesses and self-employed people who have an annual turnover of £10,000 or more.
 VAT will then be implemented alongside Income Tax as part of the digital switchover.

 By 2020, the full plans of Making Tax Digital will be in place, the final stage being adding Corporation Tax onto HMRC’s digital submission platform.
 At this point, it is hoped that all applicable businesses, from local to international level, will be enrolled into the digital tax system and submitting paper tax forms by specific dates will be a thing of the past.